funnygyc/gVulkan-artifact/README.md

 gVulkan is working.
 You can see the fps by the number on the window's title.
 You can also find out the time interval (in milliseconds) between each *CYCLE END 8* from the generated log file : `vulkan_remote_server/build/log`

 PS.
 We use 2GPU for acceleration by default.
-If you wish to use 1 GPU to test the effect of API-forwarding, or more GPUs to achieve faster acceleration, please refer to **Change the GPU number used by gVulkan** to modify the code and recompile it.
+If you wish to use 1 GPU to test the effect of API-forwarding, or more GPUs to achieve faster acceleration, please refer to [**Change the GPU number used by gVulkan**](#change-the-gpu-number-used-by-gvulkan) to modify the code and recompile it.

-# Others
+# Use the gVulkan

 ## Other version of gVulkan